 Research and Strategic Planning

-The Intelligence Unit, which is comprised of Gang Management and Telephone Monitoring, are specially dedicated, highly skilled, trained and equipped to acquire, analyze and disseminate security pertinent information throughout the agency and law enforcement community.
+The intelligence unit, which is comprised of Gang Management and Telephone Monitoring, is highly skilled, trained and equipped to acquire, analyze and disseminate security pertinent information throughout the agency and law enforcement community.
 The Gang Management and Telephone Monitoring Units were combined into a single entity in 2003 as an overall strategy to effectively compile and review security sensitive information more effectively.
 This concept has resulted in increased efficiency and intelligence sharing with local, state and federal law enforcement professionals.
-Telephone monitoring and gathering of gang intelligence information were drastically increased this fiscal year.
-As the result of cooperative partnerships, significant improvements were made to streamline the collection, analyzing and dissemination of criminal intelligence information.
-Through targeted and random monitoring of non-privileged communications, detection, deterrence and prevention of criminal activity both internally and externally in surrounding communities was effectively achieved.
+Through targeted and random monitoring of non-privileged communications, detection, deterrence and prevention of criminal activity both internally and externally was effectively achieved.

 Security Risk Group Intelligence/Gang Management

 External Affairs Division

 This division oversees the Department’s crucial liaison functions with the other components of state government as well as with the courts, the public and the news media.

 The Office of Public Information insures that information concerning departmental incidents, activities and the inmate population are provided to the public and media in a timely, proactive and professional manner, while being cognizant of safety and security issues.

 A Legislative Liaison, responsible for drafting legislation and state regulations, works closely with the General Assembly on law enforcement and prison issues.

 The Freedom of Information Coordinator insures the Department fully complies with state statues requiring the open availability of public documents to the public, staff and the inmate population, while insuring that safety and security are not compromised.